eunnho98/YouTubeESM/Readme.md

 ```

 <p>
-To protect participant privacy, sensitive data (e.g., ESM responses, device IDs) are not included in the Excel file.
+To protect participant privacy, sensitive data (e.g., ESM responses) are not included in the Excel file.
 </p>

 ## Citation